About Golden Pass

 Construction of the Golden Pass Pipeline was completed in 2009, followed by completion of the terminal construction in 2010.
 Golden Pass received its first LNG cargo in October 2010 on the Al Khuwair Q-Flex ship.

 Due to advances in technology, the United States now has access to a widely abundant domestic natural gas resource base.
 It is estimated that the United States has enough natural gas supply to last more than 100 years (EIA 2012).
 This is exciting news for the entire country.
-However, Golden Pass faces an important challenge: What role will the facility play in the evolving energy market?
+However, Golden Pass faced an important challenge: What role will the facility play in the evolving energy market?

 Golden Pass continues to be a critical asset to the U.S. energy industry.
 The facility maintains all authorizations, operational capabilities and a ready-to-receive status, serving as a safety valve for U.S. energy security in the event of market disruptions.